-Are you worried about what future employment opportunities there are for a dancer?
-Wondering what career pathways and jobs are available after graduation or college?
+Are you wondering what the best jobs and employment opportunities there are for trained dancers?
+Or perhaps you are questioning what career pathways and jobs are available after completing a dance major at college?

 Well stress no more, we have compiled a list of almost 40 dance careers with real-life examples for each career that will hopefully put your mind at ease in knowing that there is an abundance of employment opportunities and pathways for all trained dancers!